Admissions Process & Requirements

 What is the timeline for the Office of Admissions to send out acceptances to prospective candidates who have interviewed?

 The Feinberg School of Medicine has a modified rolling admissions process that utilizes a batched approach to sending acceptances.
-We interview candidates September through early February.
+We interview candidates September through mid-February.
 Our pool of interviewees is very large, so many decisions are pending until after the interview season is completed.
 Some prospective students receive acceptances during the active interview season, the first acceptances being sent in November, but many of our slots are not committed until March.

 How does the admissions process work at the Feinberg School of Medicine?